Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design

+While average effects are informative, they mask substantial variation in individual responses---variation that is central to understanding both the drivers of stimulus effectiveness and the distribution of benefits.
+We therefore estimate heterogeneous treatment effects to examine how the program's impact varies across both consumers and businesses.
 Two key questions guide our heterogeneity analysis.
 First, we hypothesize that the consumption response to digital coupons is shaped by both demand- and supply-side factors.
 On the demand side, factors such as personal income and wealth influence how much a person spends after receiving digital coupons.
-On the supply side, the availability and variety of local businesses determine the opportunity for coupon redemption.
-For example, two similar individuals may exhibit different responses if one resides in an area with abundant food delivery options, while the other lives in a neighborhood with limited choices.
+On the supply side, the availability and variety of local businesses determine the opportunity for coupon redemption.\footnote{ In this paper, we use the term ``supply-side'' to refer to local consumption opportunities---the set of spending options available to consumers---rather than to firm-level behavioral responses such as price adjustments or changes in operating practices.} For example, two otherwise similar individuals may exhibit different responses if one resides in an area with abundant food delivery options, while the other lives in a neighborhood with limited choices.
 Consequently, the impact of a digital coupon program varies not only among individuals but across locations.
 This spatial variation in stimulus effects, which has not been studied in the literature to date, could have important implications for how benefits are distributed among local businesses.
 Furthermore, wealthier individuals tend to sort into neighborhoods with greater consumption amenities \citep{Couture2020}, leading to an intertwining of demand and supply effects.
 Although existing research consistently identifies income or wealth as key determinants of consumption responses to fiscal stimulus,\footnote{See, e.g., \citet{Johnson2006,Parker2013,Broda2014,Misra2014,Parker2022a}.} it remains unclear whether these effects are driven by income or wealth itself or are partly attributable to spatial sorting across locations.
-Disentangling these mechanisms will improve our understanding of what ultimately drives consumption responses and how the interaction between heterogeneous individuals and locations shapes the overall impact of digital coupon programs.
+Disentangling these mechanisms will improve our understanding of how heterogeneous individuals and locations jointly shape program outcomes.